 A. Tournament boundaries:

-The Bismarck Tournament will launch from the Graner Bottoms boat ramp on the Missouri River and will have the South Dakota state line as one boundary line.
-Participants can go as far north as time allows.
-During the Devils Lake tournament, any part of the lake, accessible by boat from the launch area, is open for fishing.
-Also for the Parshall tournament, all of Lake Sakakawea, accessible by boat from the launching site, is open.
+The Parshall tournament, all of Lake Sakakawea, accessible by boat from the launching site, is open.
 The only exception would be any restrictions placed on it by the North Dakota Game and Fish.
 All boats must launch from the ramp designated for each tournament.

-C. All boats must return to the designated weigh station and check in with the timekeeper no later than 3:00 p.m.
+C. All boats must return to the designated weigh station (pavilion) and check in with the timekeeper no later than 3:00 p.m.
 The official time will be shown on GPS units.
-If boats are in line at the timekeeper’s boat by 3:00 p.m., they will be considered in on time.
-Late boats have until 3:05 p.m. to make it to the timekeeper’s boat, but will sacrifice 50 percent of their weight for each division.
+If boats are in line at the dock (verified by the timekeeper) by 3:00 p.m., they will be considered in on time.
+Late boats have until 3:05 p.m. to make it to the timekeeper at the designated point, but will sacrifice 50 percent of their weight for each division.

 D. Artificial lures and live bait are allowed.